OpenInterpreter/open-interpreter/README.md

 <br>

 **Open Interpreter** lets GPT-4 execute Python code locally.
-Given an OpenAI API key, we provide a ChatGPT-like interface with this model in your terminal.
+Running `$ interpreter` opens a ChatGPT-like interface to this model in your terminal.

-Open Interpreter extends GPT-4 with Python's general-purpose capabilities:
+This extends GPT-4 with Python's general-purpose capabilities:

-- Create and edit photos, videos, PDFs, etc.
+- Create and edit videos, PDFs, folders, etc.
 - Run `selenium` to control a Chrome browser.
 - Convert DNA to proteins with `biopython`.
 - ...etc.